itzpraveen/Soalcollab/README.md

 ## Troubleshooting
-If you encounter a 500 error when accessing the dashboard, make sure the database migrations have run:
+If you encounter a 500 error when accessing the dashboard, ensure the database migrations have run and that the `SECRET_KEY` environment variable is set:

 ```bash
 python manage.py migrate
 ```

-The application requires a valid database schema to display the dashboard correctly.
+The application requires a valid database schema and secret key to display the dashboard correctly.